prabhakar-marella/uidev_test/README.md

-# uidev_test
-Assignment to assess UI developer skills
-# Envoy FED Candidate Demo
+# Nunc UI Developer Candidate Demo
 This is a demo project to gauge a candidate's HTML, CSS and JS knowledge.

-It uses Node and npm modules to setup local server.

 ## Fork the repository
 This repository is read only so to push your changes you'll need to fork it.

-* In Bitbucket click the `+` button on the left hand navigation
-* In the _GET TO WORK_ section, choose _Fork this repository_
-* In your forked repo click the _Settings_ cog in the left hand navigation and choose _General_ / _User and group access_ Give read access to `lukaszpietraszek` and `timhillman`

-## Getting Started

-The project is a Node project.

-Please make sure that you have it installed it on your local machine.

-To install all necessary npm modules run:
-`npm install`

-Start up the server by running
-`npm start`

-Now the local server should have started.
-Now you should have access to local server at: `http://localhost:8080/` Navigate your browser to: `http://localhost:8080/app` to preview your project.

-It will watch for all the changes in `src/less` directory - however it won't auto-reload your browser.
+After completeing all the tasks push code to your own repo and let us know.

 ## Tips

 * Try to have a least one commit per task so that we can see the work progress
 * Use descriptive commit comments
 * It's up to you whether you want to push regularly or once you are finished with all of your commits
-* Use Less preprocessor to style it. `main.less` - file is already included in `src/less/` directory
-* When working with Less please demonstrate you understand how to use it the most modular and effective way
 * You are free to add whatever frameworks or libraries you like, but be prepared to justify your use of them.
 * Things to consider: performance, efficient use of space, usability, cross-browser, responsiveness.

 ## Tasks
 ### 1. Create product listing page